gkalab/picochessweb-dietpi/README.md

 ## First boot

 Boot the Raspberry Pi with the SD-card, wait for the initial installation to complete (about 15 minutes).
 Upon completion you should see a running Chromium browser with a page load error.

 Make sure you can connect to the Raspberry Pi via ssh as root (see root password in ansible/files/boot/dietpi.txt).

-## Update engines, audio files (optional for 32-bit image)
+## Update engines, audio files (optional)

 From an existing PicoChess installation:
 * Copy the files from the talker directory into the ansible/files/talker/ folder of this repository.